ortus-docs/commandbox-docs/packages/endpoints/https.md

 ## Installation

-To install a package, use the full URL like so:
+To install a package from a website, use the full URL like so:

 ```bash
 install http://www.site.com/myPackage.zip